Survivalism: 1970s

 In the next decade Howard Ruff warned about socio-economic collapse in his 1974 book Famine and Survival in America.
 Ruff's book was published during a period of rampant inflation in the wake of the 1973 oil crisis.
 Most of the elements of survivalism can be found there, including advice on food storage.
 The book championed the claim that precious metals, such as gold and silver, have an intrinsic worth that makes them more usable in the event of a socioeconomic collapse than fiat currency.
 Ruff later published milder variations of the same themes, such as How to Prosper During the Coming Bad Years, a best-seller in 1979.

 Firearms instructor and survivalist Colonel Jeff Cooper wrote on hardening retreats against small arms fire.
 In an article titled "Notes on Tactical Residential Architecture" in Issue #30 of P.S.
 Letter (April 1982), Cooper suggested using the "Vauban Principle", whereby projecting bastion corners would prevent miscreants from being able to approach a retreat's exterior walls in any blind spots.
-Corners with this simplified implementation of a Vauban Star are now called "Cooper Corners" by James Wesley Rawles, in honor of Jeff Cooper.
-Depending on the size of the group needing shelter, design elements of traditional European castle architecture, as well as Chinese Fujian Tulou and Mexican walled courtyard houses, have been suggested for survival retreats.
+Depending on the size of the group needing shelter, design elements of traditional European castle architecture, and Chinese Fujian Tulou and Mexican walled courtyard houses, have been suggested for survival retreats.